tgstoecker/A2TEA.Workflow/README.md

 # A2TEA
-Automated Assessment of Trait specific Evolutionary Adaptations
+Automated Assessment of Trait-associated Evolutionary Adaptations

 This workflow combines RNA-seq analyses, differential gene expression, with evolutionary analyses - most notably gene family expansion events.
 We use Orthofinder2 to infer gene duplication events and correlate these with significant physiological reaction patterns in the compared species.